Shubhamnegi/alb-logs-parser/README.md

 # To parse one file
 python main.py -f ./logs/file.log
 ```

+## Lambda handler
+ - Create new lambda function with privilages to read S3 bucket
+ - Use Trigger to get notified whenever a new s3 log file is written bucke
+ - Update Env for influx host and credentials

 ## Grafan Dashboard
 import grafana_dashboard.json to create dashboard on grafana